-Baking soda can offset plaque acids, and peroxide has anti-bacterial activities, Shi says.
-On the downside, peroxide has to be mixed with water to weaken it -- using it at full strength might burn your gums.
+Baking soda can help fight tooth decay and peroxide can help fight off certain bacteria, Shi says.
+On the downside, you need to mix peroxide with water to weaken it.
+If you use it at full strength, you might burn your gums.

-One study suggests that rinsing with green tea extract may protect the teeth from erosion and abrasion in a similar action to fluoride mouth rinse.
-Another showed the extract might stop starchy foods, such as crackers or cake, from causing tooth decay.
-And a third found that people who regularly drink green tea have healthier gums than those who don’t.
+One study suggests that rinsing with green tea extract may help keep your teeth from getting eroded.
+Another shows it might stop starchy foods, such as crackers or cake, from causing tooth decay.
+And a third shows that people who regularly drink green tea have healthier gums than those who don't.